 How To Make Homemade Apple Pie

-4. Cut the dough in half, and flatten the halves into discs (one larger for the bottom crust, and smaller for the top).
+Cut the dough in half, and flatten the halves into discs (one larger for the bottom crust, and one smaller for the top).

-2. Mix together the sugar, flour, cinnamon, nutmeg, lemon zest, lemon juice and apples in a medium bowl.
+In a medium bowl, mix together the sugar, flour, cinnamon, nutmeg, lemon zest, lemon juice, and apples.

 Step 3: Put The Apple Pie Together

-- Roll the dough out to 12 inches in diameter with the OXO Dough Rolling Bag, then transfer the dough to a 9″ glass pie dish.
+Roll the dough out to about 12 inches in diameter, then transfer the dough to a 9″ glass pie dish.
 Gently fit it in, and trim any excess dough.

-4. Roll bottom crust over top crust and flute the edges with your fingers.
+Roll the edge of bottom crust over top crust and flute the edges with your fingers.

 Find more delicious desserts straight from our farmhouse kitchen: